What is a Punch List and Why Your Project Needs One

 - Is wall covering secure at wall ends and corners

-- Are any trim pieces tight to the wall with no gaps
+- Are trim pieces tight to the wall with no gaps

 - Check frames for damage — dents, scratches, buckling